saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 ## First Compilation and Installation

-^CP^ To compile the watchface, make sure you have saved your C file by clicking the 'Save' icon on the right of the editor screen and then proceed to the 'Compilation' screen by clicking the appropriate link on the left of the screen.
-Click 'Run Build' to start the compilation process and wait for the result.
-Hopefully the status should become 'Succeeded', meaning the code is valid and can be run on the watch.

-^LC^ To compile the watchface, make sure you have saved your project files and then run `pebble build` from the project's root directory.
+To compile the watchface, make sure you have saved your project files and then run `pebble build` from the project's root directory.
 The installable `.pbw` file will be deposited in the `build` directory.
 After a successful compile you will see a message reading `'build' finished successfully`.
 If there